uga-libraries/web-aip/README.md

 UGA downloads web content automatically on a quarterly basis, using chrontab on a Linux server (to schedule the download) and the web_aip_batch.py script.
 Alternately, the batch script can be used to download content from all seeds crawled since a specified date or the web_aip_single.py script can be used to download content from a specified seed.

 # Script approach
 Each step of the workflow is its own Python function.
-The functions are in a separate document (web_functions.py) so that they can easily be used in multilpe workflows.
-The workflow also uses functions that are part of the general born digital workflow for creating AIPs (aip_functions.py).
+The functions are in separate documents (web_functions.py and aip_functions.py) so that they can easily be used in multiple workflows.
+Passwords and local file paths used in the workflow are also stored in a separate document (configuration.py) so that this information can be kept out of the GitHub repository for security reasons.

 The functions are called by either web_aip_batch.py or web_aip_single.py to implement the workflow.
 The workflow scripts call the web functions to download the WARCs and six metadata reports using the Archive-It APIs and call the functions for each of the AIP workflow steps.
-The batch version of the workflow script downloads content for all seeds from the specified departments (Hargrett and Russell) crawled within the specified time period (last_download date).
+The batch version of the workflow script downloads content for all seeds from the Hargrett and Russell departments crawled after the specified date (last_download date).
 The single version of the script downloads content for a specified seed, with an additional optional limit of the last_download date.

 If a known error is encountered while downloading the WARCs and metadata reports, the script will continue and the errors are detected by the check_aips() function which analyzes if all expected content is present.
 If a known errors is enountered while creating the AIPs, such as failing a validation test or a regular expression does not find a match, the AIP is moved to an error folder with the name of the error and the rest of the steps are skipped for that AIP.
 A log is also created as the script runs which saves deailts about the errors during both parts of the script.

 # Script usage
 python /path/web_aip_batch.py [last_download_date]

 python /path/web_aip_single.py seed_identifier aip_identifier archive-it_collection_identifier [last_download_date]

 This script has been tested on Windows 10 and Mac OS X.